Jun-engineer/idea-bridge/infra/terraform/README.md

 ## Notes
 - The configuration enforces an account precondition; running against another account will fail.
-- CloudFront uses the default certificate and domain.
-Add ACM/Route53 resources if you want a custom domain.
+- Setting `frontend_domain_name` provisions Route53, issues an ACM certificate in us-east-1, and maps the CloudFront distribution to that apex domain.
+Leave it blank to keep the default CloudFront hostname.
 - DynamoDB is provisioned but the current backend still uses in-memory stores.
 Update the repository’s data access layer before relying on DynamoDB in production.
 - Secrets are passed directly through environment variables for brevity.
 Consider migrating them to AWS Secrets Manager or SSM Parameter Store and referencing them via Lambda environment variables or extensions.
 - Monthly SNS spend limit defaults to "1" (sandbox friendly).
 Increase only after